dart-lang/site-www/src/_guides/libraries/objective-c-interop.md

 you can generate an Objective-C wrapper header.
 You can do this using Xcode,
 or using the command line Swift compiler, `swiftc`.
-For this example, we'll use the command line:
+This example uses the command line:

 ```terminal
 $ swiftc -c swift_api.swift             \